wich229/js-adagrams/README.md

 --- | ---
 src/adagrams.js | This is the project code, your implementation should be written here as functions within the `Adagrams` object. test/adagrams.test.js | This file contains the unit tests for all functions you must implement. package.json | This is the [npm project description file](https://docs.npmjs.com/getting-started/using-a-package.json) for this project.
-It includes all of the dependencies, much like `Gemfile` in our Ruby projects. package-lock.json | This is equivalent to the `Gemfile.lock` file in our Ruby projects. jest.config.js | This is a configuration file for the Jest testing framework. babel.config.js | This is a configuration file for the [Babel](https://babeljs.io/) compiler.
+It includes all of the dependencies, much like `requirements.txt` in our Python projects. package-lock.json | This is equivalent to the `Gemfile.lock` file in our Ruby projects. jest.config.js | This is a configuration file for the Jest testing framework. babel.config.js | This is a configuration file for the [Babel](https://babeljs.io/) compiler.
 For a short summary of why we use it, [click here](https://github.com/AdaGold/backbone-baseline#major-components)